Interpretable Concept Bottlenecks to Align Reinforcement Learning Agents

 \section{Successive Concept Bottleneck Agents}

-Let us start with providing the background notations of RL problems, modelled as markov decision processes (MDPs), and also of concept bottleneck models (CBMs).
-In this work, we represent an RL problem through the framework of a Markov Decision Process, $\mathcal{M} = <\mathcal{S}, \mathcal{A}, P_{s,a}, R_{s,a}>$, with $\mathcal{S}$ as the state space, $\mathcal{A}$ the set of available actions, $P(s,a)$ the transition probability, and $R(s,a)$ the immediate reward function, obtained from the environment.
-Classic deep RL policies, $\pi_{\theta}(s) = P(A=a|S=s)$ parametrized by $\theta$, are usually black-box models that process raw input states, \eg a set of frames, to provide a distribution over the action space \citep{Mnih2015dqn, vanHasseltGS16ddqn}.
+In this work, we represent RL problems through the framework of a Markov Decision Process, $\mathcal{M} = <\mathcal{S}, \mathcal{A}, P_{s,a}, R_{s,a}, \gamma>$, with $\mathcal{S}$ as the state space, $\mathcal{A}$ the set of available actions, $P(s,a)$ the transition probability, and $R(s,a)$ the immediate reward function, obtained from the environment, and $\gamma$ the didscount factor.
+Classic deep RL policies, $\pi_{\theta}(s) = P(A=a|S=s)$ parameterized by $\theta$, are usually black-box models that process raw input states, \eg a set of frames, to provide a distribution over the action space~\citep{Mnih2015dqn, vanHasseltGS16ddqn}.